Bloodthorn

-Bloodthorn is a Norwegian black metal band from Trondheim.
+Bloodthorn was a Norwegian black metal band from Trondheim.

 History

-Founded in 1992, they have gone through a number of musical developments.
-For example, their album Under The Reign Of Terror (2001) saw the band abandoning the female vocals (by Christine Hjertaas) and keyboards (by Geir Mikael Reijners) that had been so prominent on the first two albums and going back to their roots of raw, extreme metal.
+Bloodthorn was founded in 1992.
+Their album Under The Reign Of Terror (2001) abandoned female vocals (by Christine Hjertaas) and keyboards (by Geir Mikael Reijners) of the first two albums and went back to their extreme metal roots.
 In 2006, Bloodthorn released their fourth album, Genocide.

-Following the release of Genocide, Bloodthorn played at several festivals, including Inferno and Wacken Open Air 2006 as well as Hole in the Sky 2007, and did a European and Scandinavian tour, with Carpathian Forest and Vader respectively.
+Following the release of Genocide, Bloodthorn played at several festivals, including Inferno and Wacken Open Air 2006 as well as Hole in the Sky 2007, and toured Europe and Scandinavia with Carpathian Forest and Vader, respectively.

-Bloodthorn is now working on their fifth album for a 2009 release.